When Is the Best Time

 6 Floating Rock - Length 450 m

 This is one of the toughest parts.
-You either have to climb and be chest deep in water to the right or breast deep to the left.
-After this part it takes one more hour to Big Springs.
-If you can make it until here you got the best views of the Narrows IMO.
+You either have to climb and be chest-deep in water to the right or breast-deep to the left.
+After this part, it takes one more hour to Big Springs.
+If you can make it here, you got the best views of the Narrows IMO.
+From here, the canyon grows wider.

 7 Big Spring - 2.7 km